lvy010/lvy010/README.md

   - **100w+ Total Views** with 18.5K+ likes
 - [Algorithm Practice](https://leetcode.cn/u/hhczc/)

-"The mission of learning is to gain an understanding of various designs."
+"The mission of learning is to gain an understanding of various designs"